Diagnosing Narcotic Overdoses

 Slow breathing and difficulty moving are signs of a narcotic overdose.

-Symptoms that a person overdosing on a narcotic will exhibit include:
+Symptoms that a person overdosing on a narcotic typically exhibit include:

 Slow Heart Rate: A person who has taken too much of a narcotic will have an extremely slow heart rate.